XueQiangFan/DMVFL-RSA/README.md

 Step 1. generate a PSSM and a PSS for your protein sequence from blast+ and PSIPRED.

-Step 2. generate a RPRSA for your protein sequence from PRSA-Threader
+Step 2. generate a RPRSA for your protein sequence from RPRSA-Threader

 Step 3  xxx.rsa is the result file